nikobagaric/cookit-api/README.md

     cd cookit-api
     ```

-6. Copy the `.env.example` file to `.env` and configure your environment variables:
+6. Copy the  file to  and configure your environment variables:
     ```bash
     cp .env.example .env
     ```